Aloo 65 (South Indian Snack Potato 65)

 Allow cumin to crackle before adding rest of the ingredients.

-From the past few weeks curry leaves are not at all available in stores so I had to use frozen ones that I stored long back.
-I would recommend fresh leaves as it imparts the lovely flavour and aroma.
+For the past few weeks, curry leaves are not at all available in stores, so I had to use frozen ones that I had stored long ago.
+I would recommend fresh leaves as they impart the lovely flavour and aroma.

-Add finely chopped onions in seasoning for added flavour (I just forgot to add in the video).
+Add finely chopped onions to the seasoning for added flavour (I just forgot to add them in the video).

 Nutrition